b-harvest/Canto/x/liquidstaking/spec/06_end_block.md

   - key: insurance id which in **ranked out insurances**
   - value: `Chunk`
 - for every insurances in **newly ranked in insurances**
-  - if there is a rank-out insurance which have same validator
+  - if there is a rank-out insurance which has the same validator
     - replace insurance id of chunk with new one because it directs same validator, we don’t have to re-delegate it
       - Rank out insurance becomes `Unpairing` insurance of chunk (`Paired → Unpairing`)
         - if rank out insurance is withdrawing insurance, just keep it as it is